doritoes/Macmini-Labs/A1347/1_Inventory.md

   - Option-boot the Mac

 ### Alternative Hardware Diagnostics
-Since the mini has an Intel processory and can boot from EFI images, you can boot from other hardward diagnostics tools.
+Since the mini has an Intel processor and can boot from EFI images, you can boot from other hardware diagnostics tools.

 One simple way is to boot from a Linux Live image and look at the system.